-For those who are unfamiliar with Perl as a programming language, the ledger-smb.conf configures the software by assigning site-wide variables.
+The ledger-smb.conf configures the software by assigning site-wide variables.
 Most of these should be left alone unless one knows what one is doing.
 However, on some systems some options might need to be changed, so all options are presented here for reference:

-- \$userspath is the directory where Ledger-SMB will store the user accounts.
-The web server process must be able to read from and write to this directory. - \$templates is the directory where the templates are stored. - \$memberfile is the master list of user configuration information - \$sendmail is the command to use to send a message.
-It must read the email from standard input. - \$language allows one to set the language for the login screen and admin page. - \$latex tells Ledger-SMB whether LATEX is installed.
-LATEX is required for generating Postscript and PDF invoices and the like. - Various environmental variables (\$ENV...) can be set here too.
-One can add paths for searching for LATEX, etc. - %printer can be used to set a hash table of printers for the software.
-The primary example is %printer = ('Default' =>'lpr', 'Color' =>'lpr -PEpson'); However, this can use any program that can accept print documents (in Postscript) from standard input, so there are many more possibilities.

-I have omitted the variables used to configure Oracle as I do not believe it is still supported (it could be with a small amount of work though).

-1Adjustments would be entered via the General Ledger.
-The exact process is beyond the scope of this class, however.
+templates is the directory where the templates are stored.

+sendmail is the command to use to send a message.
+It must read the email from standard input.

+language allows one to set the language for the login screen and admin page.

+latex tells Ledger-SMB whether LATEX is installed.
+LATEX is required for generating Postscript and PDF invoices and the like.

+Environmental variables can be set here too.
+One can add paths for searching for LATEX, etc.

+Printers section can be used to set a hash table of printers for the software.
+The primary example is [printers]

+Default = lpr

+Color = lpr - PEpson

+However, this can use any program that can accept print documents (in Postscript) from standard input, so there are many more possibilities.